“Do you ever really ‘win’ an argument?”

 And it’s normal, right?
 When we feel that our position is under assault, we’re naturally inclined to dig in.
 We become more stubborn.
 We fight back.
 We are NOT wrong.

 What may have begun as a conversation quickly becomes a confrontation.
-The framework around the discussion has opposing sides that are diametrically opposed.
+The framework around the discussion has two sides that are diametrically opposed.

 From this “Me vs. You” framework conflict rises, and individual positions become hardened.
 Once someone has stated a position it becomes very difficult to persuade them to move off of it.
 No one is going to be convinced of anything under these conditions.